 Students must successfully complete all core courses no later than three years after matriculation.
 The remaining courses must come from the list of biostatistics or elective courses found on the program website.
 Students must earn a minimum grade of B- in all courses in order to receive credit toward the degree.

-Students in the PhD program entering with only a bachelor’s degree must complete a total of 64 credits.
+Students must complete a total of 64 credits.
 Course requirements are as follows:

 - 29 credits in elective courses